Correlations of ALMA CO(2-1) with JWST mid-infrared fluxes down to scale of $\lesssim$100 parsec in nearby star-forming galaxies from PHANGS: Introduction

 Due to its importance, the correlation of molecular gas with both PAH and dust emission has been extensively studied in recent years, on scales from galaxy sizes down to $\sim$kpc.
-For instance, \cite{Jiang2015} and \cite{Gao2019} identify log-linear scaling relations of molecular gas (traced by CO(1-0) or CO(2-1)\footnote{Unless otherwise specified, CO in this paper refers to $^{12}$CO}) with PAH (traced by the WISE W3 band; \citealt{Wright2010_WISE}) and dust (traced by the WISE W4 band) at galactic scales.
+For instance, \cite{Jiang2015} and \cite{Gao2019} identify log-log linear scaling relations of molecular gas (traced by CO(1-0) or CO(2-1)\footnote{Unless otherwise specified, CO in this paper refers to $^{12}$CO}) with PAH (traced by the WISE W3 band; \citealt{Wright2010_WISE}) and dust (traced by the WISE W4 band) at galactic scales.
 They find that the CO(1-0)–WISE W3 band correlation exhibits less scatter compared to the CO(1-0)–WISE W4 correlation.
-The correlation between CO(1-0) emission and $6.2~\mu$m PAH features are also reported in \cite{Cortzen2019}. \cite{Chown2021} extend the correlation between CO(1-0) and the WISE W3 band to kpc scales and find a slope consistent with that observed at galactic scales. \cite{Leroy2023_1kpc} further validate these results by studying the correlation between CO(1-0) and CO(2-1) with $8~\mu$m (Spitzer; \citealt{Werner2004_Spitzer}), $12~\mu$m (WISE W3), $22~\mu$m (WISE W4), and $24~\mu$m (Spitzer) bands across kpc to galactic scales.
+Spectroscopic studies further confirm these trends by directly probing individual PAH features. \cite{Cortzen2019} report correlations between CO(1-0) emission and the $6.2~\mu$m and $7.7~\mu$m PAH features, while \cite{Whitcomb2023} identify clear CO(2-1)--PAH correlations across multiple PAH features at wavelengths longer than $5~\mu$m using spectroscopy. \cite{Chown2021} extend the correlation between CO(1-0) and the WISE W3 band to kpc scales and find a slope consistent with that observed at galactic scales. \cite{Leroy2023_1kpc} further validate these results by studying the correlation between CO(1-0) and CO(2-1) with $8~\mu$m (Spitzer; \citealt{Werner2004_Spitzer}), $12~\mu$m (WISE W3), $22~\mu$m (WISE W4), and $24~\mu$m (Spitzer) bands across kpc to galactic scales.
 Comparing different bands, they report steeper CO vs. mid-infrared slopes for the $8~\mu$m and $12~\mu$m bands than for the $22~\mu$m and $24~\mu$m bands.
 Additionally, they identify an anti-correlation between the intercept of these scaling relations and the host galaxies' specific star formation rate (sSFR). \cite{Gao2022} find that the W3 band correlates more tightly with $^{12}$CO than with $^{13}$CO, C$^{18}$O, or other dense gas tracers (e.g., HCN(4-3), HCO$^+$(4-3)).
 More recently, \cite{Gao2025} report that the CO(1-0)–WISE W3 and CO(2-1)–WISE W3 scaling relations exhibit steeper slopes in early-type galaxies compared to star-forming galaxies.